-I have been vegan for a year -but I very rarely buy these things anyway, so I have tonnes of stock-piled lotions and bath products.
+I very rarely buy these things anyway, so I have tonnes of stock-piled lotions and bath products.
 Most of which I’m re-gifting for Christmas and Birthday’s until they’re all gone.
 I don’t really go out of my way to buy vegan but if it is ‘accessible’ then I will support those companies and make a point out of the lack-of vegan products by tweeting and Instagramming the other companies.

 I know that Superdrug has just re-released their cruelty-free range called ‘B.’ in the UK.